 Okay, not ice and snow.
 Mostly just ice here in Georgia.
 The Atlanta area only sees about two inches of snow per year.
 We only bring it up to remind you how nice it is not to have to worry about four feet of snow on your shingles causing roof collapse as it does in other parts of the country.

 Ice, on the other hand, can cause problems even here in our usually warm state.
 Water can get into damaged parts of a roof — such as damaged parts caused by hail — and expand when it freezes and becomes ice.
 If it’s been raining, that rain can freeze the water and rip gutters right off the roof, which sometimes affects the shingles frozen to the gutters.
 Our area of the country sees freezing temperature about 35 days a year, and on two of those days, the temperature won’t even get above freezing during any part of the day.

 As you can see, nearly every weather event (short of flooding) is going to affect the roof of a home in some way.
 Sometimes it’s minor, such as when a strong wind whips a single shingle from a new roof.
 Other times the entire roof might be ripped off by a tornado.
 Either way, Roofing Resources of Georgia will be there to help.

-No matter what has befallen your home, whether it’s a hailstorm, high winds, tornado, or ice, or simply the combined effects weather over time, we’re your local roofers ready to tackle your problem.
-Contact us at the first sign of trouble and we’ll get to the bottom — or rather the top! — of your problem!
+No matter what has befallen your home, whether it’s a hailstorm, high winds, tornado, or ice, or simply the combined effects of weather over time, we’re your local roofers ready to tackle your problem.
+Contact RRG at the first sign of trouble and we’ll get to the bottom — or rather the top! — of your problem!